4dn-dcic/PyVCF/README.rst

 An extensible script is available to filter vcf files in vcf_filter.py.
 VCF filters declared by other packages will be available for use in this script.
-Please see :doc:`FILTERS` for full description.
+Please see :doc:`docs/FILTERS.rst` for full description.